For your convenience, many of the products I link too are affiliate links which means I may earn money if you purchase a product I recommend.

 3. Keep your emergency fund liquid, but not too liquid

+A common question in financial circles is “where should you keep your emergency fund.”
 For me, I’ve chosen to keep my emergency fund in a completely separate bank from my normal operating accounts.
-I have mine held at ING Direct (now Capital One), they seriously have the best banking website I’ve ever used.
+I have mine held at Capital One, since they have great rates and seriously have the best banking website I’ve ever used.

 This means the money is liquid, but not super easy to get to.
 Knowing I can’t instantly access my Emergency fund really incentivizes me to plan ahead.